chiefenne/Fusion_360_KINETIC-NC_Post-Processor/README.md

 N1000 T8 M6
 ```

-Which means command number 1000 (for example), tool number 8 (for example) and **M6** is tool change.
+Which means the command in line number 1000 (for example), tool number 8 (for example) and **M6** is tool change.
 So I know when the post-processor writes this line a tool-change will happen.
 Thus I surrounded it (shown below) by two lines which trigger a subroutine that performs the safe traversal to/from machine zero.

 So I added a safe path (by calling a subroutine) which moves the spindle automatically according to these variables before and after each tool change: